 Along with traditional agriculture and farming programs, Ayanot and Kanot offer courses in veterinary, criminology and police studies, in addition to all subjects needed for the matriculation exams and a high school diploma.
 Students are offered one-on-one and group tutoring as needed to achieve their academic goals.

 The schools have seen many successes, including higher than average academic excellence, and achievements in athletic and science competitions.
 Matriculations at Kanot have increased dramatically since the opening of the junior high school six years ago.
 Read more here to read about our capital campaign in support of Kanot’s expansion.

-Kanot is also planning an exciting program to bring together STEM education, aviation and space exploration.
+Kanot is also planning an exciting program to bring together STEAM education, aviation and space exploration.